The best camera phone in Australia 2024: top mobiles for taking photos

 Best camera phones: Quick list

-In our testing, we’ve decided that the best camera phone on the market right now is the Samsung Galaxy S24 Ultra, which took the reins from the 2023 champion, the Galaxy S23 Ultra.
+By our testing, the Samsung Galaxy S24 Ultra is the best camera phone on the market right now, taking over from the 2023 champion, the Galaxy S23 Ultra.
 That doesn’t necessarily mean that the best option for you is the Galaxy S24 Ultra, however, with the iPhone 16 Pro and iPhone 16 Pro Max also offering brilliant camera performance.
 The Google Pixel 9 Pro and 9 Pro XL also offer terrific camera quality with an extremely easy to use OS.

 Right, let’s get into the list.
 These are our picks for the best camera phones in Australia.